phyletica/ecoevolity/docs/yaml-config.rst

         equal_population_sizes: false

-If ``true`` the effective sizes of the root and leaf populations are constrained be equal (i.e., one population-size parameter for the comparison).
+If ``true`` the effective sizes of the root and leaf populations are constrained to be equal (but their shared size can still be estimated).
-If ``false`` the effective sizes of the root and leaf populations are estimated separately.
+If ``false`` the effective sizes of the root and leaf populations are estimated separately (assuming they are not fixed to particular values).

 The parameters section